-- (a) correspondence with parents/guardians to keep parents/guardians informed about matters related to their child's schooling (including student's progress reports) - (b) publication of School newsletters, magazines and articles on the website - (c) day-to-day administration - (d) looking after students' educational, social and medical wellbeing (including disclosing student's personal information and health information to medical practitioners in an emergency) - to request any previous school the student attended provide confirmation that all fees associated with the student's schooling have been paid in full - (f) the collection of debts owed to the School - (g) seeking donations and other fundraising activities for the School.
+- (a) correspondence with parents/guardians to keep parents/guardians informed about matters related to their child's schooling (including student progress reports) - (b) publication of School newsletters, magazines and articles on the website - (c) day-to-day administration - (d) supporting students' educational, social and medical wellbeing (including disclosing students' personal information and health information to medical practitioners in an emergency) - (e) to request any previous school the student attended provide confirmation that all fees associated with schooling have been paid in full - (f) the collection of debts owed to the School - (g) seeking donations and other fundraising activities for the School.

-The School may publish the contact details of parents/guardians in a class list and School directory.
+The School may publish the contact details of parents/guardians in a class list and School directory if consent is provided.
 If parents do not consent to their contact details being published in a class list and/or School directory, they must notify the School.